spooonylove/BeSpec/README.md

 [![Build Status](https://img.shields.io/badge/build-passing-brightgreen)]()
 [![Platform](https://img.shields.io/badge/platform-Windows%20%7C%20Linux%20%7C%20macOS-blue)]()

-A high-performance, (soon to be) cross-platform, real-time audio spectrum visualizer written in **Rust**.
+A high-performance, cross-platform, real-time audio spectrum visualizer written in **Rust**.

 **BeAnal** listens to your system audio loopback (what you hear from your speakers) and renders a customizable frequency spectrum overlay on your desktop.
 It is designed to be minimal, beautiful, and efficient.